John of Gaunt: Early life

+John was the son of Edward III of England and Philippa of Hainault, and was born in Ghent in Flanders, most likely at Saint Bavo's Abbey, in March 1340.
+The name by which he has become best known, of Gaunt, was derived from an anglicised form of his birthplace, Ghent.
+Its use was popularised by Shakespeare in his play Richard II.
+However, during John's lifetime, he was not referred to as this after the age of three.
+When he became unpopular later in life, a scurrilous rumour circulated, along with lampoons, claiming that he was actually the son of a Ghent butcher.
+This rumour, which infuriated him, might have been inspired by the fact that Edward III had not been present at his birth.

-John was the third surviving son of King Edward III of England.
-His first wife, Blanche of Lancaster, was also his third cousin; both were great-great-grandchildren of King Henry III.
-They married in 1359 at Reading Abbey as a part of the efforts of Edward III to arrange matches for his sons with wealthy heiresses.
-Upon the death of his father-in-law, the Duke of Lancaster, in 1361, John received half his lands, the title "Earl of Lancaster", and distinction as the greatest landowner in Northern England as heir of the Palatinate of Lancaster.
+John's married his first wife, Blanche of Lancaster, in 1359 at Reading Abbey as a part of the efforts of Edward III to arrange matches for his sons with wealthy heiresses.
+Upon the death of his father-in-law, the Duke of Lancaster, in 1361, John received half his lands, the title "Earl of Lancaster", and the distinction of being the greatest landowner in Northern England as heir to the Palatinate of Lancaster.
 He also became the 14th Baron of Halton and 11th Lord of Bowland.
 John inherited the rest of the Lancaster property when Blanche's sister Maud, Countess of Leicester (married to William V, Count of Hainaut), died without issue on 10 April 1362.

 John received the title "Duke of Lancaster" from his father on 13 November 1362.
 By then well established, he owned at least thirty castles and estates across England and France and maintained a household comparable in scale and organisation to that of a monarch.
-He owned land in almost every county in England, a patrimony that produced a net income of between £8,000 and £10,000 a year, equivalent in 2023 to c.£170 – 213 million in income value, or £3.5 – 4.4 billion in relation to gdp.
+He owned land in almost every county in England, a patrimony that produced a net income of between £8,000 and £10,000 a year, equivalent in 2023 to c.£170 – 213 million in income value, or £3.5 – 4.4 billion in relation to GDP.

-Military commander
+English Magnate

+First Campaign in France

 Because of his rank, John of Gaunt was one of England's principal military commanders in the 1370s and 1380s, though his enterprises were never rewarded with the kind of dazzling success that had made his elder brother Edward the Black Prince such a charismatic war leader.